-Bose's new Noise-masking Sleepbuds may change your life
+Bose is giving sleep ear plugs a high-tech makeover

 Bose has been quietly introducing some unconventional products over the last few months, including its Hearphones and Soundwear Companion Speaker, but its upcoming Noise-Masking Sleepbuds are making an unprecedented debut -- for Bose anyway.
-The company is pre-selling prototypes via an Indiegogo crowd-funding campaign.
+The company is preselling prototypes by way of an Indiegogo crowdfunding campaign.

-"Help us put an end to sleepless nights," a note at the top of the campaign states.
+"Help us put an end to sleepless nights," says a note at the top of the campaign's page.
 "We want your feedback to improve our latest innovation."

-Slated to retail for $249, Bose is offering early-bird pricing starting at $150 (that tier sold out quickly), with a limited supply of units available.
-The Sleepbuds are "estimated" to ship to backers in February of 2018.
+The Sleepbuds are slated to retail for $249, but Bose is offering several tiers of early-bird pricing with a limited supply of units available (the lowest, $150 tier sold out quickly).
+The Sleepbuds are "estimated" to ship to backers in February.

+They incorporate technology developed by Hush, a San Diego start-up founded by three UC San Diego undergraduate engineering students.
+Bose has been working with Hush over the last several months to develop the prototypes and recently acquired the start-up, according Hush CEO Daniel Lee.
+Bose recently posted a video detailing the relationship.

 "They're tiny, comfortable and replace the sounds of busy city streets, noisy neighbors or a snoring partner with soothing sounds to help you fall asleep -- and stay asleep," Bose says.
 "By crowd-sourcing real feedback from real people like you, who are living the problem, we can work together to ensure we're delivering on our promise."

-Bose says the Sleepbuds are equipped with a silver-zinc rechargeable battery that can last two nights on a single charge and a charging case that provides one extra charge is included.
-It's also worth noting that you can use the app to set an alarm that wakes you up but not your sleep partner.
+Bose says the Sleepbuds are equipped with a silver-zinc rechargeable battery that can last two nights on a single charge.
+A charging case that provides one extra charge is also included.
+It's worth noting, too, that you can use the app to set an alarm that wakes only you and not your sleep partner.

-The marketing material doesn't mention anything about the buds playing music, but we're checking with Bose on that and will confirm whether they can -- or can't play music.
+The marketing material doesn't mention anything about the buds playing music, but we're checking with Bose on that and will confirm whether they can play tunes.

-As with any crowd-funding campaign, we always remind folks that there's a chance the product you back may never ship.
-But with a company like Bose behind this campaign, the risk seems pretty small.
+As with any crowdfunding campaign, we always remind folks that there's a chance the product you back may never ship.
+But with a well-established company like Bose behind this campaign, the risk seems pretty small.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.